A Generalizable Light Transport 3D Embedding for Global Illumination: Introduction

 \section{Introduction}

-A long-term goal of computer graphics has been to efficiently simulate light transport while preserving the fidelity of the complex and exquisite interaction of light and matter.
-Over the years, researchers have derived mathematical equations and computational models to describe various underlying physical phenomena, including light emission, reflections, global light transport, caustics, and color bleeding~\cite{christensen2016path}.
-Recent years have witnessed an alternative paradigm, showcasing the power of data priors to approximately extract or predict the underlying physical processes, as shown in recent generative models~\cite{openai2024sora}.
-With the growing availability of 3D data including generated assets \cite{siddiqui2024assetgen}, we seek to answer a pivotal question: whether data priors alone are sufficient to train a generalizable light-transport model for global illumination---one that can (partially) replace 3D world space light transport simulation---merely based on scene configurations.
+A long-term goal of computer graphics has been to efficiently simulate complex light-matter interactions.
+While researchers have derived mathematical models for physical phenomena~\cite{christensen2016path}, recent years have witnessed a different paradigm: learning data-driven priors to approximate these processes~\cite{openai2024sora}.
+With the growing availability of 3D data~\cite{siddiqui2024assetgen}, we seek to answer a central question: can data priors alone be used to train a generalizable model that predicts 3D light transport directly from scene configurations, partially bypassing explicit simulation?